|Table of Contents |

 As you’ll see from his performance appraisal he wasn’t able to do his own job properly let alone run the entire service in the cabin.

-I even had to compensate one customer because Bart had woken him for breakfast but didn’t go back to serve him.
-He was completely missed out during the service.
+I even had to compensate one customer because Bart had woken him for breakfast but then didn’t go back to serve him.
+He was completely missed out.
 He subsequently complained to me mentioning Bart by name.

 I wasn’t present in the cabin for most of the breakfast service because I am required to do the service in Premium.

 In his complaint Bart told more lies about why the customer was missed out.
-Needless to say he refused to take any responsibility and blamed Katrina and Claire for the error.
+Needless to say he refused to take any responsibility and blamed Katrina and Claire.

 Three tables had been set up.
 Bart, Anna, T, Peter, Mia and their two companions sat at one table along with another two crew members from our flight.
 I sat on a separate table with the Captain, First Officer, Lottie, Katrina and Claire.
 The third table was occupied by the Manchester crew.